 A blog is a shortened term for ‘weblog’, which is essentially an online diary of events.
 We recommend that your EKM online shop has a blog linked to it, as not only does it provide another platform for customers to discover your Products, but when updated regularly can increase your traffic, and in turn, your sales.
 People write blogs for many reasons, and not all of them are related to selling products or services; there are lots of blogs online that are the result of hobbies, such as cooking, fitness, lifestyle, home renovations and so on.
 Some of these hobby blogs are so popular that the owner has then been able to make their blog a full-time job, earning revenue from advertising, sponsorship and affiliate deals.

 Blogs are often used to recommend products and services, linking to related websites online.
 As an example, there are countless cosmetic review blogs online, where makeup is tested and links are provided for you to purchase the product if you wish.
 Regardless of the topic discussed, Google favours blog content as it recognises that blogs are populated by real people and their content has a high value; blogs link to other websites, online shops and social media platforms, encouraging followers whilst they do so, which can make some of the more popular blogs very influential.
-We recommend that you create a blog on your EKM online shop as they are an excellent platform for:
+We recommend that you create and link a blog to your EKM online shop as they are an excellent platform for:

 - Encouraging customers to form a relationship with you, your products and your brand;